First and Second Order Asymptotics in Covert Communication: Introduction

 The contribution of the present paper is twofold.
 First, as an attempt to develop operational characterizations of covertness, we study the information-theoretic limits of covert communication for alternative metrics, including variational distance, and probability of missed detection.
-Second, motivated by the likely time-limited nature of covert communications, we make a first step towards a finite transmission length analysis and extend the first-order analysis of information-theoretic limits to second-order asymptotics.
-The specific results developed in the present paper focus on binary-input \acp{DMC} to simplify analytical expressions and are the following. \begin{itemize} \item We characterize the exact second-order asymptotics of the maximum number of reliable and covert bits that can be transmitted \modified{using constant composition codes} with average error probability $\epsilon$ and \emph{relative entropy} $\delta$ between channel output distributions with and without communication (Theorem~\ref{th:main_result_d}); this corrects an unfortunate error in the conference version~\cite{Bloch2016}, in which we claimed erroneous second-order asymptotics for arbitrary codes. \modified{This result confirms the first-order optimality of \ac{PPM} over all codes~\cite{Bloch2016b} and the second-order optimality of \ac{PPM} among all constant composition codes.} \item \modified{We characterize bounds for the second-order asymptotics of the maximum number of reliable and covert bits that can be transmitted \modified{using constant composition codes} with average error probability $\epsilon$ and \emph{variational distance} $\delta$ between channel output distributions with and without communication (Theorem~\ref{th:main_result_tv}).
-This results shows the first-order optimality of \ac{PPM} among all codes.} \item \modified{Finally, we characterize bounds for the second-order asymptotics of the maximum number of reliable and covert bits that can be transmitted \modified{using constant composition codes} with average error probability $\epsilon$ and probability of missed detection $1-\alpha-\delta$ when $\alpha$ is the adversary's probability of false alarm (Theorem~\ref{th:main_result_beta}).
-This results shows again the first-order optimality of \ac{PPM} among all codes.} \end{itemize} \modified{The restriction of our results to constant composition codes might seem a strong limitation, but the motivation is twofold.
-First, as discussed in Appendix~\ref{sec:effect-aver-prob}, there is no strong converse for average probability of error when arbitrary codeword weights are allowed.
-Second, our achievability proofs rely on \ac{PPM}, which may be viewed as a highly structured subset of constant composition codes amenable to practical code design~\cite{Bloch2016b}.
-In that regard, our results have some operational relevance and provide useful benchmarks of performance.}
+Second, motivated by the likely time-limited nature of covert communications, we make a first step towards a \editt{finite-length} analysis and extend the first-order analysis of information-theoretic limits to second-order asymptotics.
+The specific results developed in the present paper focus on binary-input \acp{DMC} to \editt{yield simple closed-form} expressions and are the following. \begin{itemize} \item We characterize the exact second-order asymptotics of the maximum number of reliable and covert bits that can be transmitted with \editt{maximum} probability of error $\epsilon$ and \emph{relative entropy} $\delta$ between channel output distributions with and without communication (Theorem~\ref{th:main_result_d}); this corrects an unfortunate error in the conference version~\cite{Bloch2016}, in which we claimed erroneous second-order asymptotics for arbitrary codes. \item \editt{We characterize the exact first-order and bound the second-order asymptotics of the maximum number of reliable and covert bits that can be transmitted with maximum probability of error $\epsilon$ and \emph{variational distance} $\delta$ between channel output distributions with and without communication (Theorem~\ref{th:main_result_tv}).} \item \editt{Finally, we characterize the exact first-order and bound the second-order asymptotics of the maximum number of reliable and covert bits that can be transmitted with maximum probability of error $\epsilon$ and probability of missed detection $1-\alpha-\delta$ when $\alpha$ is the adversary's probability of false alarm (Theorem~\ref{th:main_result_beta}).} \end{itemize} \editt{All our achievability results are established using \acf{PPM}, which optimality was previously only established for the first-order asymptotics with relative entropy~\cite{Bloch2016b}.
+The operational relevance of codes used in conjunction with \ac{PPM}, which may be viewed as a highly structured subset of constant composition codes, is justified by recent work towards practical code design~\cite{Kadampot2018}, in which \ac{PPM} plays a crucial role.
+We also emphasize from the outset that the focus on maximal probability of error is essential to our analysis.
+As discussed in Remark~\ref{rem:average-prob-error} and Appendix~\ref{sec:effect-aver-prob}, there is no strong converse for average probability of error without additional constraint; hence, considering the \emph{maximum} probability of error as the reliability metric is reasonable for second-order analysis.}